As a natural burial ground there are no large headstones at Sun Rising, but there are other ways in which a loved one can be remembered.

 Guarantees: Memorial Trees are guaranteed for ten years.
 If a tree fails within ten years of it first being planted, we will replace it free of charge.
 If we feel a different species would do better in that spot, or the developing woodland will no longer allow adequate space for the tree to grow, we would consult with the family.
 After ten years, we encourage families to see the woodland as a whole as the memorial, trees growing, seeding and dying to allow new saplings space to grow.

-Buying Trees: Memorial Trees are provided by us.
+Buying Trees: Memorial Trees are all provided by us.
 Trees are planted as little bare rooted saplings (2 - 3') in order to give them the best chance to establish and grow, and are protected from rabbits, hare and deer with sturdy green tree guards for the first 7 - 8 years.
-We strive to ensure that all our saplings are English grown, bought from a local tree nursery.
+We strive to ensure that all our saplings are English grown, bought from a reputable local tree nursery.

 Planting: Trees planted before Christmas always do better than those planted afterwards.
-Our Tree Planting Weekends are held in late November to mid December, and all families who have bought a tree are notified and invited to attend - whether to plant or witness the planting of the trees by Sun Rising staff and volunteers.
+Tree Planting Weekends are held in late November to mid December, and all families who have bought a tree are notified and invited to attend - whether to plant or witness the planting of the trees by Sun Rising staff and volunteers.

 Parkland Memorial Trees